Shadeeyah/Shadeeyah/README.md

 # 👋 Hi, I'm Ologolo Oluwadamilola Halimat

-### 💻 Cybersecurity Enthusiast | Administrative Professional | Future Cybersecurity Analyst
+### 💻 Cybersecurity Enthusiast | Administrative Professional | Cybersecurity Analyst

 I’m currently based in **Ontario, Canada**, and I’m on an exciting journey to becoming a **Cybersecurity Analyst**.
 With a background in administration and customer service, I’ve developed strong analytical, problem-solving, and organizational skills — all of which now fuel my growing passion for **network security and digital defense**.